MarcusRoeckrath/fbtr64toolbox/README.md

 --experimental                       Enables experimental commands (*).

 --debugfb                            Activate debug output on fritzbox communication.
---verbose                            Print out return code of all TR-064 function calls.
+--verbose                            Print out return codes of all TR-064 function calls.

 version|--version                    Prints version and copyright informations. help|--help|-h                       Prints help page.

-Necessary parameters not given on the command line are taken from default values or ${HOME}/.fbtr64toolbox.

-If exists /root/.fbtr64toolbox is read on startup to override defaults.
+Necessary parameters not given on the command line are taken from default values or the configuration file.
+The configuration file is read from your home directory on script startup overriding default values.
+By default it is named ".fbtr64toolbox" but an extension can be added using the "--conffilesuffix <text>" parameter (see above).

 If modifying an existing port forwarding entry with the add, enable or disable commands the values for extport, intclient and protocol has to be entered in exact the same